Yefim Karsky: Early life and education

-Yefim Karsky was born in Lasha (in Grodno Governorate, now Hrodna Voblast), to the family of teacher F. Novitskiy and Orthodox deacon's daughter M. Novitskaya.
+Yefim Karsky was born in Lasha (in Grodno Governorate, now Grodno Region), to the family of teacher F. Novitskiy and Orthodox deacon's daughter M. Novitskaya.
 Initially, he bore the family name of his mother, Novitskiy.
 With his family, he spent his childhood years in Navahrudak and Minsk regions of Belarus.
 He studied in Folk School (народное училище) at Yatra, (Navahrudak uyezd) during the 1870s, and in 1874 enrolled in the Minsk Ecclesiastical School, where he joined the Seminary.
 Around 1881 he became interested in ethnography, and left his ecclesiastical studies to join the Nezhin historical-philological institute.
 His first philological research paper was published in 1883 in the Russian Philological Courier.

 Karsky graduated from the Nezhin historical-philological institute in 1885 in the field of Russian and Slavonic philology.
 Observing the absence of scientific analysis of the Belarusian language, he published his first major scientific work Review of Sounds and Forms of Belarusian Language in 1886.
 Upon his graduation he taught Russian and Church Slavonic languages and Russian literature at the 2nd Vilnius Gymnasium, where he also served as the secretary and as elected member of the Resources Committee.
 He passed his magisterial examination in 1891, and in 1893 left the Liceum and began teaching Russian language in Warsaw University.
 During his tenure there he also taught Slavonic paleography, Russian dialectology, and Church Slavonic grammar.
 He would defend his magisterial thesis To the history of sounds and forms of the Belarusian talk at Kiev University, which was the first published academic dissertation concerned with the Belarusian language.
 He would continue his studies of the Belarusian language, and in 1898 he began studying the local dialects of the Belarusian people, both by the literary artifacts and by ethnographic tours to the Grodno, Vil’na, Minsk regions, among others.
 In 1901 Karsky became an associated member of Saint Petersburg Academy of Sciences, department of Russian language and literacy.